dead-claudia/mithril-helpers/docs/self-sufficient.md

 }
 ```

-Note that this requires a `Set` and `Array.from` polyfill to work.

 ## Usage

 - `m(m.helpers.selfSufficient, {view: (state) -> vnode})`

     - `view` is the function used to generate the tree.
-It must return a DOM vnode.
+It must return a DOM vnode, it must return the *same* DOM node type, and it *must not* include a `key`.
+(If you violate these invariants, it will know, and it will complain very loudly at you and mock you endlessly for it. :wink:)
+        - If you need to use a different DOM node, you'll need to return a `SelfSufficient` vnode with a different `key` on the `SelfSufficient` component.
+        - If you need to use a `key`, put it on the `SelfSufficient` vnode, not the `view`'s result.
+    - Throws on render and redraw if any invariant is not upheld.

 - `state.safe() -> boolean`